Trekboers

 An aquatint by Samuel Daniell of Trekboers making camp.
 Depicted around 1804.

-The Trekboers (/ˈtrɛkbʊərz/ Trekboere) were nomadic pastoralists descended from mostly Dutch colonists on the frontiers of the Dutch Cape Colony in Southern Africa.
+The Trekboers (/ˈtrɛkbʊərz/ Trekboere) were nomadic or seminomadic pastoralists descended from mostly Dutch colonists on the frontiers of the Dutch Cape Colony in Southern Africa.
 The Trekboers began migrating into the interior from the areas surrounding what is now Cape Town, such as Paarl (settled from 1688), Stellenbosch (founded in 1679), and Franschhoek (settled from 1688), during the late 17th century and throughout the 18th century.

-Origins
+Origins and identity

-The Trekboers were seminomadic pastoralists, subsistence farmers who began trekking both northwards and eastwards into the interior to find better pastures/farmlands for their livestock to graze, as well as to escape the autocratic rule of the Dutch East India Company (or VOC), which administered the Cape.
-They believed the VOC was tainted with corruption and not concerned with the interests of the free burghers, the social class of most of the Trekboers.
+The Trekboers were seminomadic pastoralists, subsistence farmers who began trekking both northwards and eastwards into the interior to find better pastures/farmlands for their livestock to graze.
+To some extent they emerged out of the Cape's loan farm system, whereby the Dutch East India Company (or VOC) issued grazing rights to extensive but less fertile farms in exchange for a rental: this practice encouraged farmers to move around with their flocks in search of seasonally available grazing.
+In other cases, Trekboers sought to escape the autocratic rule of the Dutch East India Company (or VOC), which administered the Cape, which they believed was tainted with corruption and not concerned with the interests of the free burghers, the social class of most of the Trekboers.

-Trekboers also traded with indigenous people.
-This meant their herds were of hardy local stock.
-They formed a vital link between the pool of animals in the interior and the providers of shipping provisions at the Cape.
-Trekboere were nomadic, living in their wagons and rarely remaining in one location for an extended period of time.
+Trekboers also traded with indigenous people, especially between 1699 and 1725, when the VOC temporarily lifted its ban on livestock trading.
+This materialised largely as stripping Khoikhoi pastoralists of their herds.
+The access to animals from indigenous breeds meant their herds were of hardy local stock.
+Trekboers formed a vital link between the pool of animals in the interior and the providers of shipping provisions at the Cape.
+While some had a loan farm as a base, which was sometimes shared by several families, the poorer Trekboers were nomadic, living in their wagons and rarely remaining in one location for an extended period of time.
 A number of Trekboers settled in the eastern Cape, where their descendants became known as Grensboere (Border Farmers).

+Trekboers maintained a strong identity based on Christian faith, cultural practices derived from European customs, as well as militia-type practices.